Ways to purify tap water: Charcoal Filtered Water vs Reverse Osmosis vs Distilled Water vs Purified Water vs Demineralised Water

 Written by William Fryer - MA Oxon

-There are a number of methods for creating clean drinking water.
-They range from methods you can use at home to produce a single jug of clean water, taking tap all the way up to massive industrial operations making clean water from sewage or the ocean’s salt water.
-The three main ways are Carbon Filtration, Reverse Osmosis and a Water Distiller.
+There are a number of methods available to purify/clean tap water.
+They range from methods you can use at home to produce a single jug of clean water, all the way up to massive industrial operations making clean water from sewage or the ocean’s salt water.
+The three main methods for creating clean drinking water in the home are: Carbon Filtration, Reverse Osmosis and a Water Distiller.

 Gas masks filter out poisonous chemicals using carbon filtration; the same process that some water filtration systems use.
 Activated charcoal (carbon) is a chemical compound that is very porous and has an incredibly high surface area.
 That high surface area is very good at absorbing different types of impurities.
 When impure water passed through it the porous surface of the activated carbon scrubs the unwanted properties from the water.
 The microscopic holes in the surface of the activated charcoal filter captures impurities which cleans the water.

 Activated carbon is also used in a medical setting to treat poisonings and overdoses, where it absorbs the undesired substance from the body.
 The problem with carbon filtration is that eventually the activated carbon is used up and needs to be replaced, this is why you need to keep replacing activated charcoal filters.
 Another problem with activated charcoal filters is they are very good at absorbing Volatile Organic Compounds but not much else.
 VOCs include chemicals like oils, herbicides and pesticides.
 Any rogue minerals, flouride or scale will NOT be removed by charcoal filtration.
 In a way this is a problem. most tap water is mainly contaminated by rogue minerals, flouride and scale but very little in the way of Volatile Organic Compounds.